 CodeTwo Exchange Rules Pro offers two additional features associated with the way the rules are processed (Fig. 1.):

 The Processing the rules that follow section allows you to decide if the program should process the next rules after the current rule is (or is not) applied.
 It can be accessed via the Options tab when a rule is created or edited (Fig. 1. above).
-By default, each rule is configured to Go to the next rule, whether that rule is applied or not.
+By default, each rule is configured to Go to the next rule, no matter if that rule is applied or not (the only exception is the Unsubscribe mechanism – Block message rule, where the Stop processing next rules radio button is selected in the If this rule is applied section).